Treasuredong/x-prophet-cup-frontend/README.md

 X Prophet Cup is built for the X Cup Hackathon as a lightweight but real on-chain consumer product.
 It combines prediction markets, SocialFi tribe identity, streak progression, Hype mode, and Prophet NFTs into one serverless frontend experience designed to convert sports attention into on-chain participation.

+The project is designed around a simple belief: sports attention should not stop at content consumption.
+It should be converted into on-chain participation, social identity, repeat interaction, and sustainable protocol activity.

 ## Live Status

 - Live App: [https://x-prophet-cup-frontend.vercel.app](https://x-prophet-cup-frontend.vercel.app)